gary-rafferty/gary-rafferty.github.com/_posts/2020-10-16-Using-Kanban-To-Surface-Problems.md

 ### Unplanned Work
 #### Problem
 Unplanned work is one of the biggest causes of unpredictability to the flow of work.
 If you lose predictability, then your expectations on delivery can be thrown out the window.
+Without predicability, there's no way to confidently answer your customer's first question; "When will it be ready?".
 Unplanned work comes in a variety of shapes and sizes, but typically it presents itself in the form of something on fire, or an imminent deadline that ‘can’t be missed’.
-Whatever the form, it is something that was not accounted for, that eats into your planned work.
+Whatever the form, it is something that was not accounted for, then that eats into your planned work.
 Your planned work is your value add,... your raison d'etre.
 #### Solution
 I’ve [wrote about buffering]({% post_url 2020-07-08-Sprint-Buffers %}) before in the context of Scrum sprints, and really, the solution here is much the same.
 Acknowledge that shit happens, that things will fall over, and incidents occur.
 Once you accept that these things will happen, then you need to plan for it, by adding capacity to the system.
 How much capacity to add?
 Well, similar to choosing WIP limits, it depends.
 Start by looking at how much time was spent on unplanned work in the last week or month.
 Now, budget for that amount.
 If you are having problems quantifying past unplanned work, don’t worry about it.
 Start tracking it going forward.
-Perhaps use a high-level label like “Unplanned” for incoming items.
-Adding more granularity will help you to focus your future efforts on particular problem areas.
-For example, if 75% of unplanned work was giving CPR to a dying DB, then replacing/fixing should bump up the backlog priority.
+Perhaps use a high-level label like “Unplanned” for incoming items, or use a different coloured sticky note.
+Of course, adding more granularity will help you to focus your future efforts on particular problem areas.
+For example, if 75% of unplanned work was giving CPR to a dying DB, then replacing/fixing that DB should bump up the backlog priority.

-With regards to your Kanban flow, you can use swimlanes or labels to visualise unplanned work.
+With regards to your Kanban visual control, you can use swimlanes or labels to visualise unplanned work.
 Monitor this over time, and reduce it as best you can.
 Another common mechanism is to introduce an ‘Expedite’ swimlane, with its own upper limit.
 Use this only for actual emergencies that need urgent attention.

 ### Conflicting Priorities